demitrix/kobo.koplugin/docs/dev/bluetooth/dispatcher.md

 ### Action Registration at Startup

-Dispatcher actions for paired devices are registered during plugin initialization via `onDispatcherRegisterActions()`.
+Dispatcher actions for Bluetooth control and paired devices are registered during plugin initialization.
+Control actions are registered via `registerBluetoothActionsWithDispatcher()`, and device actions via `onDispatcherRegisterActions()`.

 **Why:** The dispatcher needs to know about available actions before user interactions.
-Registering at startup ensures all paired devices are available immediately.
+Registering at startup ensures all actions are available immediately.

 **Benefit:** Users can use dispatcher actions in gestures, profiles, and other automation features without additional setup.

 ### Unique Action IDs

-Each device gets a stable action ID based on its MAC address:
+Control actions use simple identifiers (`enable`, `disable`, `toggle`, `scan`).
+Each device gets a stable action ID based on its MAC address: `bluetooth_connect_<MAC_WITH_UNDERSCORES>`.
-`bluetooth_connect_<MAC_WITH_UNDERSCORES>`.

 **Why:** MAC addresses are unique identifiers that persist across reboots.
 This ensures the same device always has the same action ID, allowing users to configure gestures that survive restarts.

 ## Connection Flow

-When a dispatcher action is executed:
+When a device connection dispatcher action is executed:

 1. Plugin checks if Bluetooth is enabled
 2. If disabled, it automatically turns Bluetooth on